 Trupanion is committed to providing the best value in pet insurance.

-- We cover 90% of the costs* related to unexpected illnesses or injuries.
+- Our policy covers 90% of the costs* related to unexpected illnesses or injuries.

 - Your 90% reimbursement is calculated from your actual veterinary invoice, not from a predetermined benefits schedule.